mjnrock/fuzzyknights-boardgame/Manual/Normal Mode/Daybreak.md

 > **`💰(+1) * ⚒️(5)`** = **`💰(+5)`**

 ## Step 2) Paying Heroes [ 🧙‍ ]
-Each `Hero` that a Player has must be paid *each* turn to continue to fight for the Player.
-If the Player cannot afford to pay any or all of the `Heroes`, s/he must kill each `Hero` that s/he cannot afford.
-All normal `Hero` `DEATH` rules apply.
+Each `🧙‍ Hero` that a Player has must be paid *each* turn to continue to fight for the Player.
+If the Player cannot afford to pay any or all of the `🧙‍ Heroes`, s/he must kill each `🧙‍ Hero` that s/he cannot afford.
+All normal `🧙‍ Hero` `DEATH` rules apply.

 |💰|
 |---|